Raising Issues

 Project Boards

-Project boards are a great way of plan, track, and manage a piece of work.
+Project boards are a great way to plan, track, and manage a piece of work.
 They are used alongside issues to manage workflow and collaborate with your team.
 Read all about project boards and issues here.